Documentation Index

 Key Features

-• Flexible polling triggers – send data when registers change, at fixed intervals, or when values shift by a percentage.
+- Flexible polling triggers – send data when registers change or at fixed intervals.

 2. Configuration